Frequently Asked Questions

 Will I be able to solo?

 If you’re industrious enough, it’s possible.
-Our game is focused on players and classes being dependent on each other, so we will be tuning the content with groups of 2 or 3-6 people in mind.
+Our game is focused on players and classes being dependent on each other, so we’ll be tuning the content with groups of 2 or 3-6 people in mind.

-We’ll work to ensure that there are ways to spend your time as an individual, that feel meaningful for shorter sessions, but ultimately the game is group focused.
+We’ll work to ensure that there are meaningful ways to spend your time as an individual during shorter sessions.
+Ultimately, though, the game is group-focused.

 What’s the setting?